“Why don’t you eat?” Caroline said as I was moving my spoon around the bowl of something resembling muesli.

 I didn’t understand it, but I packed my bag.
 It was something to do.

 After an hour of doing this and Caroline getting ready in the bathroom.
-We were ready.
+We were ready to go.
 She put the bag on her back and then went outside into the overgrown garden.
 Caroline walked over to where there was a lot of space and stood in starfish position.
 I struggled out of the motorhome, stumbled over and asked her what she was doing?

 “When getting scanned, stand in the same position.”
 I smiled at the moment and did as she asked.
 Dangling the walking stick from my hand as some drones were coming to us.
 Just like it did for Caroline, one drone came directly over to me.
 It hovered there facing me and the word “connecting…” was flashing in front of my eyes.
 “Connected” soon followed, then the word “Scanning…”